The Future of Liberty

 David Keene (00:08:24):

-Well, this tells you what this really sums up Nixon politically better than anybody else.
+Well, this really sums up Nixon, politically, better than anybody else.
 It is a story.
-But Bill Timmons, who was the congressional liaison from Tennessee, he was the chairman of the Committee of six, and the political director was Harry Dent.
+But Bill Timmons, who was the congressional liaison from Tennessee, he was the chairman of the Committee of Six, and the political director was Harry Dent.
 And if you've probably met Harry, Harry was an enthusiast about whatever he did.
 So having a meeting one day in Bill's office and Harry was late and he comes rushing into the meeting and is always excited about something.
-He said, I was with the old man President Nixon on the Sequoia last night.
+He said, I was with the old man, President Nixon, on the Sequoia last night.
 We had drinks.
-And I've got to tell you something guys.
+And I’ve got to tell you something guys.
 He is one of us and he's a conservative.
-And Timon said to him, Harry, sit down and be quiet.
-That was after working hours.
+And Timmon’s said to him, Harry, sit down and be quiet, that was after working hours.
 So the private Nixon was a conservative, but operationally he was not.

 Mitch Daniels (00:09:20):

-Yeah, well, he was practical.
-If nothing else, he was that at least as it's hard to second guess him.
-Look when.
+Yes, well, he was practical.
+If nothing else, it was at least hard to second guess him.

 David Keene (00:09:27):